marcs-feh/marcs-feh/README.md

 I have a personal appreciation for CSP-style concurrency and minimalist software.

 Every software I create as a hobby is Libre, usually under a permissive license.
 The main target of my programs is POSIX systems, however Windows ports are never out of question if they are not super difficult to implement.
-I don't work on proprietary systems unless paid.

 My most used/loved languages are:

 - Go
+- C
+- Odin
 - Lua
-- C
 - Python

 Tools I use: